-To brew Moka coffee you need to place the coffee pot over a heat source of any kind that is able to achieve water boiling point.
+To brew with this device you need to place the coffee pot over a heat source of any kind that is able to achieve an ideal water boiling point.

 Some Moka coffee brewing devices work the same way as the traditional version aided by a combined valve to control steam, similar to a pressure cooker.

 This diminishes vapor leakage and water starts to boil much faster, rising through the ground coffee in less time.

 Since steaming occurs at a higher pressure and heat, the resulting coffee is more similar to espresso with crema.